London Air Quality Forecast – Current Air Pollution

 The latest air quality forecast for London.
 Pollution and particulate levels updated every hour.

-Low air pollution forecast valid from Wednesday 7 January to end of Wednesday 7 January GMT.
+Moderate ozone air pollution forecast valid from Wednesday 15 July to end of Wednesday 15 July GMT.

-Overall, air pollution is expected to remain ‘Low’ for the following pollutants:
+Air pollution is forecast to remain ‘Low’ for the following pollutants:

 Nitrogen Dioxide